 My interest in growing plants in water stems from when I was young.
-I love gardening and often wondered about growing plants in a hydroponic system after I completed my Certificate in Horticulture in Queensland.
+I love gardening and often wondered about growing plants in a hydroponic system after completing my Certificate in Horticulture in Queensland.
 One of the subjects, hydroponics, is growing plants without dirt.
-Regretably, we didn’t delve too much on this topic at the time, and AeroGardens were introduced much later.
+Regretably, we didn’t delve too much into this topic at the time, and AeroGardens were introduced much later.

 I spent my childhood living in England before we migrated to Australia.
 During my younger years, I enjoyed collecting vegetable scraps from my mum.
 I would get the tops of the carrots and place them on the saucer with some water and watch them develop green stems and leaves.

-My other collections of food scraps that I grew in the water included celery bottoms, lettuce crowns, flowering bulbs, onions, these scraps used to be given to out rabbits.
+My other collections of food scraps that I grew in the water included celery bottoms, lettuce crowns, flowering bulbs, onions; these scraps used to be given to our rabbits.

 I’m not sure whose idea it was to provide me with this project, it could have been Dad, who was an avid garden lover, who loved growing his own vegetables.

-When I started primary school, we learned to grow watercress, peas, beans on a piece of blotting paper that was once used for blotting up ink and watch them sprout.
+When I started primary school, we learned to grow watercress, peas, and beans on a blotting paper that was once used to blotting up ink and watch them sprout.
 I don’t remember if we added any nutrients to those sprouts, but when we finished the project, the seedlings went to the groundsman, who would plant them in the school garden or dispose of them without our knowledge.

 My First introduction to Aero Gardening

-Some years later, we went to the Northern Territory, I started working in the hospitality industry.
-While there, I became interested to learn that they grew lettuce near Alice Springs in massive Hydroponic systems in water without dirt, in the desert.
+We went to the Northern Territory some years later, and I started working in the hospitality industry.
+While there, I learned that they grew lettuce near Alice Springs in massive Hydroponic systems in water without dirt, in the desert.
 This really intrigued me because they didn’t have to rely on lettuce being transported from another state.